rkumar/rbcurse/README.markdown

 * Kill-ring concept of emacs for cut-paste operations
 * Unlimited undo and redo in TextArea (needs to be switched on at present on instance basis)
 * Numeric arguments. (vim: 25dd etc. Or in an editable box, emacs's C-u or Alt-1..9)
+* ScrollForm (testscroller.rb) - a form that takes more fields/objects than can be viewed at a go.
+Meta keys scroll the form.
 * Various others, too

 Above may be created using DSL like syntax, or hashes, and modified at